 - 1. Trapping: - a.
 Boll weevil pheromone traps (Plato Industries, Inc., Houston, Texas) (Plato et al, 2001) were placed around the perimeter of all fields shortly after planting at a space of approximately 300 feet.
 Traps were baited with 10 mg of grandlure impregnated onto polyvinyl chloride one-inch square laminated dispensers (Plato Industries, Inc., Houston, Texas).
-In the Northeast Ridge Zone, where the diapause phase was implemented, traps were deployed at a density of one trap per field shortly after planting.
+In Eastern Poinsett County of the Northeast Ridge Zone, where the diapause phase was implemented, traps were deployed at a density of one trap per field shortly after planting.
 Trapping information gathered during the diapause phase is not used for treatment decisions, but to provide a baseline of weevil populations for comparison in future years.
 Grandlure dispensers were replaced weekly in all zones, leaving the dispenser from the previous cycle in addition to the new dispenser (Boyd et al, 2000).
 Therefore, each dispenser was left in the trap for a total of two weeks.
-Every fourth week one-inch by half-inch laminated polyvinyl chloride dispensers impregnated with 0.6 gm of dichlorvos (Plato Industries, Inc., Houston, Texas), were placed in each trap to kill weevils as they entered traps.

-- b.
-Trap lines were deployed in April 2001 along north south highways linking the Southeast, Central, and Northeast Ridge.
-Trap lines were also deployed along east west highways through the Northeast Ridge Zone.
+Every fourth week one-inch by half-inch laminated polyvinyl chloride dispensers impregnated with 0.6 gm of dichlorvos (Plato Industries, Inc., Houston, Texas), were placed in each trap to kill weevils as they entered traps. - b.
+Trap lines were deployed in April 2002 along north south highways linking the Southeast, Central, Northeast Ridge and Northeast Delta.
+Trap lines were also deployed along east west highways through the Northeast Ridge Zone and Northeast Delta Zone.
 Trap line information was gathered to evaluate the difference in weevil catches in active and non-active eradication zones.
 Traps were placed every mile.
-Traps were inspected weekly throughout the 2001 growing season.
-Grandlure dispensers and insecticide kill strips were used as described above (Figure 2). - c.
-A grid trapping program was conducted in the Northeast Delta Zone to determine population densities and determine if an alternate diapause program could be successfully implemented.
-Traps were placed along the roadside every mile in a grid pattern across the zone.
-Traps were inspected weekly throughout the 2001 growing season.
-Grandlure dispensers and insecticide kill strips were used as described above (Figure 3) - 2.
+Traps were inspected weekly throughout the 2002 growing season.
+Grandlure dispensers and insecticide kill strips were used as described above (Figure 2). - 2.
 Field Survey: The purpose of the survey was to access the level of boll weevil damage inside and outside active eradication zones.
-The active eradication zones included in the survey were the Southwest Zone, Southeast Zone, Central Zone, and Northeast Ridge Zone.
+The active eradication zones included in the survey were the Southwest Zone, Southeast Zone, Central Zone and Northeast Ridge Zone.
 The non-active eradication zone was the Northeast Delta Zone.
 Ten randomly selected fields from each county located in the above zones were surveyed.
-One hundred hostable (squares, blooms, and/or green bolls) cotton fruit were randomly collected while scouts walked along a circular pattern extending into a large portion of each field.
-This survey was conducted the first week of September 2001.
+One hundred hostable (squares, blooms and/or green bolls) cotton fruit were randomly collected while scouts walked along a circular pattern extending into a large portion of each field.
+This survey was conducted the first week of September 2002.
 All collected cotton fruit was examined for evidence of boll weevil damage and the percent damage for each field was calculated.
 The overall percent of boll weevil damage was then calculated for each county.